cbass2404/review_server_client/BILLING.md

 export default Payments;
 ```

+_button child component is only used to change the default appearance of the stripe button_

 4. Import the component to wherever you want it to be in your app and set it up to be used:

 ```javascript